The Best Vitamin C Supplement

 Titanium Dioxide: This is an FDA-approved ingredient used as a colorant in tablets.
 However, the International Agency for Research on Cancer considers it “possibly carcinogenic to humans,” so we cut supplements that contained it.

-- Talc: Talc is used to dust molds during the manufacturing process and is completely harmless.
-There is some concern that talc can easily become contaminated with asbestos as it’s mined, however, so to be on the safe side, we cut any products that used it.
+Talc: Talc is used to dust molds during the manufacturing process and is completely harmless.
+However, there is some concern that talc can easily become contaminated with asbestos as it’s mined, so to be on the safe side, we cut any products that used it.